 While carbs and fats are also essential to a healthy diet, protein is the most important macronutrient for promoting quick muscle recovery.
 This is because it contains amino acids, which are crucial for rebuilding our muscles post-workout.

-Having a high protein breakfast will ensure your body is fuelled well for a full day of muscle recovery.
+Having a high protein breakfast will ensure your body is fueled well for a full day of muscle recovery.
 Having protein before exercise also triggers muscle synthesis during our workouts, and consuming a light, protein-rich snack before bed helps your body repair, rebuild and recover while you sleep.
-So how do you recover quickly from the gym?
-You eat well and supplement with high quality proteins and superfoods!

 Discovering how to recover after exercise could be as easy as drinking more water each day.
 It's especially important to drink plenty of water around exercise.
 Aim to drink a large bottle of water before your workout, a large bottle during your workout, and another large bottle after your workout.